Strategic Environmental Assessment

 The Strategic Assessment Agreement PDF (1.1 MB) made under section 146 of the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act) was signed by the NT Chief Minister on 18 March 2022 and the Commonwealth Minister for the Environment on 31 March 2022.

-The Agreement sets out the requirements for development and endorsement of the Middle Arm Sustainable Development Precinct (MASDP) Program and the preparation of an Environmental Impact Statement (EIS) that assesses the impacts of the Program on matters protected by the EPBC Act.
+The Agreement sets out the requirements for development and endorsement of the Middle Arm Precinct and the preparation of an Environmental Impact Statement (EIS) that assesses the impacts of the Program on matters protected by the EPBC Act.

 There is also a Variation to the Agreement PDF (5.1 MB) signed on 4 December 2023.
 The Agreement was varied to revise the maps of the Strategic Assessment area and reflect the name change of the Commonwealth Environment Department to the Department of Climate Change, Energy, the Environment and Water.